 This TechNote also includes a general workflow for using SCADAConnect Simulator.
 SCADAConnect Simulator provides a way for users to modify and run a model scenario from a very simple user interface without the need to interact with some of the more sophisticated features of WaterGEMS.
 It will allow you to quickly adjust daily demands and controls and to simulate a pipe break or fire response.
 It will also allow you to easily scroll through time using the Time Browser, graph elements of interest, view user notifications, create views of specific areas for quick viewing access, and create customized element alerts.
 These tools can be used for running model input data, historical SCADA data, or live SCADA data.

+There may be slight differences in earlier release, but the workflow will be the same.
 In the Home tab, the upper part of the dialog is split into the SCADA Simulation section and an Emergency Response section.

 The SCADA Simulation section includes access to the following features:

 The Emergency Response section includes access to the following features:

 Some of these features will be explained in greater detail below.

 In the Emergency Response tab in the ribbon allows the user access to the Pipe Break, Fire Response, Pipe Shutdown, and Power Outage features.
 These will be explained in detail below.
 Pipe Shutdown and Power Outage are not available in WaterGEMS V8i SELECTseries 6.

 The Configure tab allows the user access the SCADA Signals, which is where you import the SCADA data for use in WaterGEMS, and connect to model elements.
 Import Initial Settings and Results Publishing is also available from this tab.
 The features in the Configure tab, as well as some of the information in SCADA Simulation section of the Home tab were previously available in SCADAConnect Simulator for WaterGEMS V8i SELECTseries 5.